majek/idea/site/014-ptrace-tutorial-1/main.md

 }
 ```

-Alternatively to totally avoid zombies one can explicitly set
+Alternatively, to totally avoid zombies, one can explicitly set
 `SIGCHLD` signal handler to `SIG_IGN` or use `SA_NOCLDWAIT` flag for
 `sigaction` (see NOTES in
 [`waitpid(2)`](http://www.kernel.org/doc/man-pages/online/pages/man2/wait.2.html#NOTES)):